-You can also find a political site that Lev subscribes to, The Isocracy Network, a libertarian socialist perspective, and RPG Review which covers his interests in roleplaying and simulation games.
+You can also find a political site that Lev subscribes to, The Isocracy Network, a synthesis of several progressive political orientations, and RPG Review which covers his interests in roleplaying and simulation games.
 As a secular humanist with an interfaith perspective, he manages and contributes to the Lightbringers website.
 He also has a livejoural, which will probably be quite boring to anyone who doesn't know him personally.

 That's enough of me talking about myself in the third person like Cerebus The Aardvark.